HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_small_config.md

 ---
-title: Rendering - Small-Sized Configuration
+title: Rendering - Small Configuration
 ---

-# Sizing guidance for rendering in a small-sized Kubernetes configuration
+# Sizing guidance for rendering in a small Kubernetes configuration

-This topic provides the details of the environments used for rendering in a small-sized Kubernetes configuration and for [rendering with the upper limit in a single-node Kubernetes configuration](#guidance-for-rendering-with-the-upper-limit-in-a-single-node-configuration).
+This topic provides the details of the environments used for rendering in a small Kubernetes configuration and for [rendering with the upper limit in a single-node Kubernetes configuration](#guidance-for-rendering-with-the-upper-limit-in-a-single-node-configuration).
 You can also find the test results and recommendations for small configurations on this page.

 ## Methodology